 10 Common Zoho CRM Mistakes

 The best way to build a successful CRM strategy is to be ready for the things that can derail your progress.
 CRM requires vision, foresight, and a lot of hard work.
-With this chapter, you can prepare for obstacles that have tripped up other people.
+You can prepare for obstacles that have tripped up other people.

 Not Getting Buy-In from Your Team